 - Improved sustainability and work flow through enhanced communication

 - Increased ability of Leadership to make informed decisions and accurate predictions

 - Greater employee engagement and retention through implementation of sustainable development practices

-There is no right or wrong person to attend Scrum training.
+There is no right or wrong person to attend this training.
 In fact, the most successful agile adoptions have included training for everyone, right down to Finance and Sales staff.
-Scrum training is especially appropriate for anyone in a corporate structure dealing with rapidly changing demands, or those who interact closely with them.
-In a traditional organization, this might include:
+Scrum training is especially appropriate for anyone in the corporate structure dealing with rapidly changing demands.
+In a traditional organization, these roles might include:

 The most popular use of Scrum is for software development in a wide variety of industries, including financial services, insurance, education, information technology, government programs and supply chain management.
 But Scrum goes beyond software development!
 We’ve known organizations and individuals who have used Scrum for graphic design, wedding planning, data warehousing, consulting, classroom projects, household management, auto salvage yards and much more.
 Scrum is appropriate for almost any complex project with rapidly changing or emergent requirements, regardless of the industry.